-The Microsoft Intune encryption report is a centralized location to view details about the encryption status of your managed devices.
-View details about a device’s encryption status and find options to manage device recovery keys.
+The Microsoft Intune encryption report is a centralized location to view details about a device’s encryption status and find options to manage device recovery keys.
 The recovery key options that are available depend on the type of device you're viewing.

 To find the report, Sign in to the Intune and go to Device Configuration, and then under Monitor, select Encryption report.

 The encryption report shows common details across the supported devices you manage.
 The following sections provide details about the information that Intune presents in the report.

 The encryption report supports reporting on devices that run the following operating system versions:

 - macOS 10.13 or later